judyphantx/FridgeVision/README.md

 # 🍽️ What's In My Fridge

-An AI-powered app that helps you track what's in your fridge 🍎🥦 and suggests recipes 🍳 based on your ingredients — now with computer vision to detect items using your camera! 📸
+An AI-powered app that helps you track what's in your fridge 🍎🥦 and suggests recipes 🍳 based on your ingredients, now with computer vision to detect items using your camera! 📸

 ## ✨ Features